The End of the Golden Weather

+An earlier version of the play was serialised in 1949 as a novella over two parts in literary journal Landfall under the title "Summer's End".

 The End of the Golden Weather (1991 film)

 The 1991 film was directed and co-produced by Ian Mune, who also wrote the screenplay with the cooperation of Bruce Mason, although the film was finally made after Mason's death.
 The film, 104 minutes long, was made with a budget of $NZ3 million, and shot on Te Muri Beach, Takapuna beach and Takapuna Grammar School.
 Helen Martin says that the film keeps to the spirit of the play, although Mune chose to leave out the Depression aspects (e.g. the 1932 Queen Street riots) and concentrate on the Geoff and Firpo story.